EmptyFlow/OpenInstallerPlatform/README.md

 # OpenInstallerPlatform

-C# project for creating installers any type of installers - offline or web.
+C# project for creating installers any type - offline or web.